TomRaybould/PhotoAlbum/ReadMe.txt

 Read Me

+Full UML diagram and Java docs are under the docs folder in this project.

 This is a project done for Rutgers CS 213(Software Methodology), it is a destop app designed to organize the users photos with ablums and custom tags.
 This project is a an example of MVC(model, view, controller), using javaFX.
 All FXML files were generated using scene builder to make the screens.

 Photo album has 3 packages.
 The model, which is the back end, view, which is controllers and fxml pages, and application, which holds a class called PhotoAlbum.
 PhotoAlbum, inside application package, is what is used to run the program.
 So use that to start.